-- 1. Provide through direct purchase, stipend, or donation, apartment furnishings to participants.
-Apartment furnishings shall be available to participants upon entry or exit, when needed. - 2.
-Conduct research at multiple stores/websites to maximize the available government budget and funds when purchasing new items, with the exception of an emergency or urgent need. - 3.
-May accept items (dressers, cabinets, night stands, etc.) through donations, if item is in good condition.
-Good condition is defined as in working order; no broken or missing parts or pieces; may show some signs of wear and tear; and clean without large stains/scratches.
-Items that may pose a hygiene or safety risk such as mattresses, cribs, strollers and car seats must be purchased new.
+- 1. Provide either through direct purchase, stipend, or donation, apartment furnishings to participants.
+Apartment furnishings shall be available to participants upon entry or exit, as needed. - 2.
+Conduct research at multiple stores/websites to maximize the available subsidies when purchasing new items, except for emergency or urgent needs. - 3.
+Accept items in good condition (dressers, cabinets, nightstands, etc.) through donations.
+Good condition is defined as in working order, no broken or missing parts or pieces, clean without large stains/scratches, however item may show some signs of wear and tear.
+Items that may pose a hygiene or safety risk such as mattresses, cribs, strollers, and car seats must be purchased new.